rayfen12/Final-Project/GYP_Edits/README.md

 ![scatter](images/scatter.png)

-The gauge plot show mean sentiment value for the current search output.
+The gauge plot shows mean sentiment value for the current search output.

 ![gauge](images/gauge.png)

-The table show the summary of data received from the current search.
+The table shows the summary of data received from the current search.

 ![table](images/table.png)